mj3b/rgds-ai-governance/docs/client-one-pager-what-ai-will-not-do.md

 AI will not:

 - override human reviewers or approvers
-- suppress dissenting opinions or alternatives
 - resolve disagreements between stakeholders
+- suppress dissenting views or alternatives
-- substitute for governance or escalation processes
+- bypass governance or escalation processes

-Disagreement and abstention remain valid human outcomes.
+Human outcomes such as:
+- disagreement
+- abstention
+- conditional approval

+remain **valid and protected**.

+---

+## AI Will Not Determine Risk Posture

+AI will not:

+- accept or mitigate risk
+- infer residual risk acceptance
+- normalize uncertainty
+- collapse unresolved assumptions into recommendations

+**Risk posture must always be explicitly declared by humans.**

 ---